 How is academic advising handled?
 In August, prior to arrival on campus for the fall semester, new students are assigned to academic faculty advisors in their chosen field of study.
 Students may view advisor assignments via TOWER using the Taylor portal.
 Students are encouraged to attend departmental information meetings during Welcome Weekend where (1) they are introduced to departmental faculty and staff; (2) information is shared about academic programs within the department; and (3) curriculum requirements are described for each academic program.

 In the fall, students will assume the primary responsibility for meeting with their academic advisors to develop and schedule their semester-by-semester courses needed to graduate within their chosen majors.
 For any advising questions, contact the Academic Advising office.

 What about ‘standards’?
 All students (single and married) are responsible for implementing the relational and behavioral expectations listed in the Life Together Covenant when the university is in session (beginning of first semester through the end of second semester and/or summer sessions), when they are part of a university program, and/or when they are living in university approved housing.

-If you have any questions, please contact Shawnda Freer, Director of New Student Programs, at 765.998.4915 or email@example.com.
+If you have any questions, please contact Shawnda Freer, Director of First Year Experience, at 765-998-4915 or email@example.com.